alexpach/better-gmail/README.md

 2) Open `chrome://extensions` in Chrome.
 3) Toggle “Developer mode” on (top right).
 4) Click “Load unpacked” and select the project folder.
 5) In the extension’s “Details”, open “Extension options” to configure order and visibility.
-6) Open Gmail and use the new sidebar rows.
+Changes save automatically.
+6) Use drag handles to reorder items; toggle switches to enable/disable.
 7) Optional: Pin the toolbar icon; clicking it opens Options.
+8) Open Gmail and use the new sidebar rows.

 Privacy
 - No analytics, no external network requests, and no data collection.